 I.8.
-Massive neutrinos in low-energy supersymmetry: With the overwhelming evidence for neutrino masses and mixing [102], it is clear that any viable supersymmetric model of fundamental particles must incorporate some form of L violation in the low-energy theory [103].
+Massive neutrinos in low-energy supersymmetry: With the overwhelming evidence for neutrino masses and mixing [127,128], it is clear that any viable supersymmetric model of fundamental particles must incorporate some form of L-violation in the low-energy theory [129].
 This requires an extension of the MSSM, which (as in the case of the minimal Standard Model) contains three generations of massless neutrinos.
 To construct a supersymmetric model with massive neutrinos, one can follow one of two different approaches.

 I.8.1.
-The supersymmetric seesaw: In the first approach, one starts with a modified Standard Model which incorporates new structure that yields nonzero neutrino masses.
-Following the procedures of Sections I.2 and I.3, one then formulates the supersymmetric extension of the modified Standard Model.
-For example, neutrino masses can be incorporated into the Standard Model by introducing an $SU(3) \times SU(2) \times U(1)$ singlet right-handed neutrino (ν_R) and a super-heavy Majorana mass (typically of order a grand unified mass) for the ν_R .
-In addition, one must also include a standard Yukawa coupling between the lepton doublet, the Higgs doublet and ν_R .
-The Higgs vacuum expectation value then induces an off-diagonal $\nu_L - \nu_R$ mass of order the electroweak scale.
-Diagonalizing the neutrino mass matrix (in the three-generation model) yields three superheavy neutrino states and three very light neutrino states that are identified as the light neutrino states observed in nature.
-This is the seesaw mechanism [104].
-The supersymmetric generalization of the seesaw model of neutrino masses is now easily constructed [105,106].
+The supersymmetric seesaw: In the first approach, one starts with an extended version of the Standard Model, which incorporates new structure that yields nonzero neutrino masses.
+Following the procedures of Sections I.2 and I.3, one then formulates a supersymmetric version of this extended Standard Model.
+For example, neutrino masses can be incorporated into the Standard Model by introducing an $SU(3) \times SU(2) \times U(1)$ singlet right-handed neutrino (ν_R) and a super-heavy Majorana mass (typically on the order of a grand unified mass) for the ν_R .
+In addition, one must also include a standard Yukawa coupling between the lepton doublet, the Higgs doublet, and ν_R .
+The Higgs vacuum expectation value then induces an off-diagonal $\nu_L - \nu_R$ mass on the order of the electroweak scale.
+Diagonalizing the neutrino mass matrix (in the three-generation model) yields three superheavy neutrino states, and three very light neutrino states that are identified as the light neutrino states observed in nature.
+This is the seesaw mechanism [130].
+The supersymmetric generalization of the seesaw model of neutrino masses is now easily constructed [131,132].